rsnitsch/recursive-travelling-salesman-algo/README.md

 - `UnfoldingStrategyBreadthFirst`: The list of folded nodes is processed repeatedly.
 During each iteration, only the nodes with the maximum depth are unfolded.
-- `UnfoldingStrategyBreadthFirstWithLocal2Opt`: Same as UnfoldingStrategyBreadthFirst, but after each unfolding step, a local 2-opt optimization around the inserted nodes is performed.
+- `UnfoldingStrategyBreadthFirstWithLocal2Opt` (default): Same as UnfoldingStrategyBreadthFirst, but after each unfolding step, a local 2-opt optimization around the inserted nodes is performed.

 ## Install